Police: Raleigh firefighter forged prescriptions to traffic opiates

-SELMA (WTVD) --A Raleigh firefighter has been arrested after he allegedly forged a medical prescription to sell opiates.
+SELMA (WTVD) --A Raleigh firefighter has been arrested after he allegedly forged a medical prescription in order to traffic opiates.

 According to the arrest warrant, the incidents happened on Nov.
 25 and Dec.
 09 in Smithfield.

-Authorities said Selma resident 31-year-old Charles Langston, a senior firefighter with the Raleigh Fire Department, was forging prescriptions signed by Dr. Stan Watson with Horizon Family Medicine in Four Oaks for opiates.
+Authorities said Selma resident 31-year-old Charles Langston, a senior firefighter with the Raleigh Fire Department, was forging prescriptions signed by Dr. Stan Watson with Horizon Family Medicine in Four Oaks to obtain oxycodone.

 Stay on top of breaking news stories with the ABC11 News App